 The department which will release results to applicant should at this point, populate the person details from the attendance sheet which, he/she is solely in possession of and send the Certificates and the results to individuals, and Instructions should go to the department which will be responsible for uploading the names of successful applicants on the CAB website.
-The Certificate bears the date of issue (which should the date of Certification decision) and the date of validity.
+The Certificate bears the date of issue (which should be the date of Certification exam) and the date of validity.

 Step 13: Certified Persons database updation:

 The information about the certified persons should be uploaded on the CAB website immediately.